Tasuku Honjo: Life and career

 Honjo was born in Kyoto in 1942.
-He completed his M.D. degree in 1966 from the Faculty of Medicine, Kyoto University, where in 1975 he received his Ph.D. degree in Medical Chemistry under the supervision of Yasutomi Nishizuka and Osamu Hayaishi.
+He completed his M.D. degree in 1966 from the Faculty of Medicine, Kyoto University, where in 1975 he received his Ph.D. degree in medical chemistry under the supervision of Yasutomi Nishizuka and Osamu Hayaishi.

-Honjo was a visiting fellow at the Department of Embryology, Carnegie Institution of Washington, from 1971 to 1973.
+Honjo was a visiting fellow at the Department of Embryology at Carnegie Institution of Washington, from 1971 to 1973.
 He then moved to the U.S. National Institutes of Health (NIH) in Bethesda, Maryland, where he studied the genetic basis for the immune response at the National Institute of Child Health and Human Development as a fellow between 1973 and 1977, followed by many years as an NIH Fogarty Scholar in Residence starting in 1992.
 During part of this time, Honjo also was an assistant professor at the Faculty of Medicine, University of Tokyo, between 1974 and 1979; a professor in the Department of Genetics, Osaka University School of Medicine, between 1979 and 1984; and professor in the Department of Medical Chemistry, Kyoto University Faculty of Medicine, from 1984 to 2005.
 Since 2005 Honjo has been a professor in Department of Immunology and Genomic Medicine, Kyoto University Faculty of Medicine.
 He was the President of Shizuoka Prefecture Public University Corporation from 2012 to 2017.

 He is a member of the Japanese Society for Immunology and served as its president between 1999 and 2000.
 Honjo is also an honorary member of American Association of Immunologists.
 In 2017 he became Deputy Director-General and Distinguished Professor of Kyoto University Institute for Advanced Study (KUIAS).

+Public advocacy

+Honjo has publicly criticized the Japanese government's suspension of proactive HPV vaccine recommendations, describing the decision as lacking scientific justification and posing a serious public health risk.
+He expressed concern that misinformation and media sensationalism had undermined evidence-based policy.
+In support of journalist Riko Muranaka, Honjo submitted a written opinion during her defamation lawsuit, emphasizing the importance of scientific reproducibility and defending her reporting on HPV vaccine safety.

 COVID-19 pandemic

-During the COVID-19 pandemic, a false claim that Honjo believed that the novel coronavirus had been "manufactured" by a laboratory in the Chinese city of Wuhan was widely disseminated on the internet in many languages.
+During the COVID-19 pandemic, a disputed claim that Honjo believed that the novel coronavirus had been "manufactured" by a laboratory in the Chinese city of Wuhan was widely disseminated on the internet in many languages.
 The BBC Reality Check team reported that, "In a statement published on the website of Kyoto University, he said he was 'greatly saddened' that his name had been used to spread 'false accusations and misinformation'.